Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Does Claude Connector OAuth support machine-to-machine (client credentials) flow?

 Yes.
 You can build and test your connector tool behavior and UI rendering locally without wiring up OAuth.
-Tools like sunpeak let you run a local Claude inspector that skips the auth flow entirely.
+Tools like sunpeak let you run a local Claude Inspector that skips the auth flow entirely.
 When you are ready to test real OAuth end-to-end, expose your server with ngrok and add it as a custom connector in Claude Settings.

 Does the same OAuth setup work for both Claude and ChatGPT connectors?